The Power Of Print

 The beginning was hard, taking the plunge and deciding to quit my job was definitely scary and since then I have faced many challenges.
 For example, I am now trying to grow my brand internationally which is not easy coming from such a small country as Uruguay.
 I always say that I won´t sacrifice the quality of my product and that creating everlasting pieces to be shared for generations is the centre of my philosophy.

-I beleive that jewelry found me, not the other way round.
+I beleive that jewellery found me, not the other way round.
 I started creating pieces for myself and people started asking me where I had bought them.
 When I told them that I had crafted them, they couldn’t believe it.
-I had a life changing experience with jewelry, I was sat in front of the desk in my teacher’s studio surrounded by metals and stones and I just felt complete, it was love at first sight.
-Being a jewelry designer and goldsmith gave a different meaning to my life.
-I could start working with a metal to create a beautiful piece of jewelry using my hands and imagination.
-I had a wonderful mentor and I found out that I had a natural ability to make jewelry, especially in terms of technical skills.
+I had a life changing experience with jewellery, I was sat in front of the desk in my teacher’s studio surrounded by metals and stones and I just felt complete, it was love at first sight.
+Being a jewellery designer and goldsmith gave a different meaning to my life.
+I could start working with a metal to create a beautiful piece of jewellery using my hands and imagination.
+I had a wonderful mentor and I found out that I had a natural ability to make jewellery, especially in terms of technical skills.
 Being in the studio with my teacher letting my imagination fly, I felt that I had found my place in the world.

 Have you always been interested in fashion?

 Yes, I love fashion and I have always been interested in it.
 I like to mix different styles in a very harmonic way in which I feel comfortable.
 I take time every day to find the right clothes and match them in the way that I like the most.
 I consider myself a stylish women.

 What have been the highest and lowest points on your journey so far?